stephenberry/glaze/docs/json-pointer-syntax.md

 expect(z == 5.5);
 ```

+> [!IMPORTANT]
+>
+> `get_as_json` does not validate JSON beyond the targeted value.
+This is to avoid parsing the entire document once the targeted value is reached.

 ### get_sv_json

 `get_sv_json` allows you to get a `std::string_view` to a targeted value within an input buffer.
 This can be more efficient to check values and handle custom parsing than constructing a new value with `get_as_json`.